zelanko/sql-docs.pt-br/docs/t-sql/statements/alter-availability-group-transact-sql.md

 ## <a name="security"></a>Segurança

 ### <a name="permissions"></a>Permissões
  Requer a permissão ALTER AVAILABILITY GROUP no grupo de disponibilidade, a permissão CONTROL AVAILABILITY GROUP, a permissão ALTER ANY AVAILABILITY GROUP ou a permissão CONTROL SERVER.
+Também requer a permissão ALTER ANY DATABASE.

 ## <a name="examples"></a>Exemplos